Skip to main content

 What are collagen peptides?

-Collagen peptides (or hydrolyzed collagen) are another product derived from collagen.
-Unlike gelatin, collagen peptides are small protein fragments.
-These fragments are even smaller than gelatin molecules, allowing collagen peptides to be more easily absorbed by the body and to deliver health benefits.
-Collagen peptides are used in dietary supplements and functional foods and beverages.
+Collagen peptides, also known as hydrolyzed collagen, are protein fragments derived from collagen.
+Unlike gelatin, these fragments are smaller, making them easier for the body to absorb and allowing them to deliver health benefits.
+Collagen peptides are commonly used in dietary supplements, and functional foods and beverages.

 111524_Rousselot_ContentCard_CollagenandGelatinExplained_03.png